 1 1/4 cups warm milk (approximate)

-Vegetable Oil
+Vegetable Oil (for frying)

 The recipe comes from a sopapilla recipe.
 I'm adapting this for the empanadas.
 Brown the hamburger, pork and veal with a little olive oil.
 When finsihed drain well on paper towels.
 Next, process meat mixture in food processor till nice and ground.
 Add back to pan and add seasonings, raisins and pinion nuts.
 Prepare dough.